ome/omero-documentation/omero/sysadmins/publication.rst

 #.
 Create a dedicated read-only group to host the raw data underlying the
    publication (see :doc:`cli/usergroup`)
 #.
 Add all the authors of the paper to this new group.
 #.
-If you have not already done so, configure the :ref:`public_user`.
+Once you have configured OMERO.web to create a public user (see below), add
-#.
-Add the public user as a member of the newly created read-only group to
+   the public user as a member of the newly created read-only group.
-   make all the data publicly available.

 Data setup
 ----------